pearl-core/pearl/README.md

     pearl-source

 > which reloads the configuration.
-> The use of such function is not always required but depends
+> The use of such function is not always required but depends on
 > whether the variables/functions involve the current shell where the
 > package `install`/`update` occurred (i.e. a new variable defined in `config.sh`
 > and the current shell is a bash or zsh).
 Alternatively, user can always